Only About Children (“Oac”, “we”, “us” and “our”) is committed to protecting your privacy.

-We expect the particular purpose for which your personal information is collected will be clear at the point and time it is obtained, but the reasons for collection may include: providing early childhood education, health, medical and care services; documenting children’s development, experiences and learning; managing children’s current or prospective enrolment; for administrative and billing purposes; employment and related purposes; and providing you with information about our organisation, services and activities.
+We expect the particular purpose for which your personal information is collected will be clear at the point and time it is obtained, but the reasons for collection and use of personal information may include: providing early childhood education, health, medical and care services; documenting children’s development, experiences and learning; managing children’s current or prospective enrolment; for administrative and billing purposes; employment and related purposes; and providing you with information about our organisation, services and activities.

 You always have the right to opt-out of receiving information about our organisation, services and activities.
 You may exercise that right by contacting our Privacy Officer, whose details are set out at the end of this policy.

 Oac will only use personal information:

 - for a purpose related to those described above which would reasonably be expected by you;

 - for a purpose for which you give your consent; or